US infiltrates big ransomware gang: 'We hacked the hackers'

 As an example of Hive's threat, Garland said it had prevented a hospital in the Midwest in 2021 from accepting new patients at the height of the COVID-19 epidemic.

+The online takedown notice, alternating in English and Russian, mentions Europol and German partners in the effort.
+The German news agency dpa quoted the public prosecutor's office in Stuttgart as saying cyber specialists in the southwestern town of Esslingen were decisive in penetrating Hive's criminal IT infrastructure after a local company was victimized.

+In a statement, Europol said companies in more than 80 countries, including oil multinationals, have been compromised by Hive.
+It said Europol assisted with cryptocurrency, malware and other analysis, and that law enforcement agencies from 13 countries were involved in the effort.

 A U.S. government advisory last year said Hive ransomware actors victimized over 1,300 companies worldwide from June 2021 through November 2022, receiving approximately $100 million in ransom payments.
-It said criminals using Hive ransomware targeted a wide range of businesses and critical infrastructure, including government, manufacturing and especially health care and public health facilities.
+It said criminals using Hive's ransomware-as-a-service tools targeted a wide range of businesses and critical infrastructure, including government, manufacturing and especially health care and public health facilities.

+Even though the FBI offered decryption keys to some 1,300 victims around the world, Wray said only about 20% reported potential issues to law enforcement.

+“Here, fortunately, we were still able to identify and help many victims who didn't report.
+But that is not always the case,” Wray said.
+“When victims report attacks to us, we can help them and others, too.”

 Federal officials have used a variety of tools to try to combat the problem, but conventional law enforcement measures such as arrests and prosecutions have done little to frustrate the criminals.